-Through assistance from the ADDs and MPOs, the KYTC pursues appropriate measures to reach the public including traditionally underserved populations within the state who may face challenges accessing employment and other services through transportation.
-The ADDs, MPOs, and the KYTC should hold public meetings in places where these populations are comfortable gathering.
-After identifying these areas, the agencies include a process for seeking out and considering the needs of these traditionally underserved populations.
-These agencies place advertisement notices requesting public review and comment within statewide, and/or regional newspapers, and/or through digital advertisement notices via online sites and social media outlets as determined most effective to reach a diverse population.
-Some of these newspapers (many with an online presence) include the following:
+Through assistance from the ADDs and MPOs, the KYTC pursues appropriate measures to reach the public including those traditionally underserved populations within the state.
+The ADDs, MPOs, and the KYTC hold public meetings in places where these populations are comfortable gathering.
+After identifying citizen concentrations, the agencies include a process for seeking out and considering the needs of those traditionally underserved.
+These agencies place advertisement notices for public review and comments within statewide and/or regional newspapers and/or through digital advertising such as online sites and social media outlets.
+Some of these newspapers include the following:

 - o Ashland Independent

 - o Bowling Green Daily News

-- o Covington Kentucky Enquirer
+- Covington Kentucky Enquirer

 - Lexington-Herald Leader

 - Louisville Courier-Journal

-- o Owensboro Messenger Inquirer
+- Owensboro Messenger Inquirer

 - o Paducah Sun

 - o Somerset Commonwealth Journal

 Appendix A provides an analysis of the most recent United States Census Bureau data and applicable American Community Survey (ASC).
-The ADDs, MPOs, and the KYTC use this data to identify the demographic diversity throughout the state at a county level to be more effective in reaching the broad spectrum of citizens across Kentucky.
+The ADDs, MPOs, and the KYTC use this data to identify the demographic diversity throughout the state and at a county level to more effective reach the broad spectrum of citizens across Kentucky.
 This effort includes outreach to our traditionally underserved populations, specifically targeted to Environmental Justice (EJ) populations based upon low income, minority status, and low English proficiency.

-To reach minority and underserved populations within the state, the KYTC may choose to place notices in minority newspapers and/or through digital advertising via social media and/or online media sites devoted to serving these populations.
-Some example minority newspapers (many with an online/social media presence) include the following:
+To reach minority and underserved populations within the state, notices are published in minority newspapers and/or digital advertising such as online media sites and social media devoted to serving those populations.
+Some examples include the following: